 These types of hybridization are important to ensure the transfer of the genome of an organism of a particular species to distantly related species.
 This creates a diversified gene pool.

-1. Selection of plant- It is referred to as choosing both the parental plants for the process, the plant must be healthy and can grow in the given condition are the two main prerequisites of the process.
+Selection of Plant: It is referred to as choosing both the parental plants for the process, the plant must be healthy and can grow in the given condition are the two main prerequisites of the process.

-2. Homozygosity- Inducing homozygosity in the parental plants is important to establish the purity of lines, that is eliminating the unwanted traits.
-It is achieved by self pollination or selfing of the parental plants over generation to achieve the result.
+Homozygosity: Inducing homozygosity in the parental plants is important to establish the purity of lines, that is eliminating the unwanted traits.
+It is achieved by self-pollination or selfing of the parental plants over generation to achieve the result.

-3. Emasculation- It can be defined as the process of removal of male reproductive organs from the flower.
+Emasculation: It can be defined as the process of removal of male reproductive organs from the flower.
 It is mainly performed in bisexual flowers and is avoided in unisexual flowers.
 The removal of anthers or stamens (male reproductive organ) must be carried out without harming the ovum.
 It is done prior to pollen shading.
-There are the following methods that are used for emasculation, scissors Method, hot water treatment, alcohol treatment and suction.
+There are the following methods that are used for emasculation, scissors Method, hot water treatment, alcohol treatment, and suction.

-4. Bagging- It can be defined as a method to cover the ovum of the flower.
-It is done to prevent cross pollination of the flower by other pollen.
+Bagging: It can be defined as a method to cover the ovum of the flower.
+It is done to prevent cross-pollination of the flower by other pollen.
 The bags are made up of paper, butter paper, and vegetable parchment paper.

-5. Tagging- It is the process of attaching a tag to the emasculated plant, which contains information about, number of field records, date of emasculation, date of crossing, name of plant to which it is crossed.
+Tagging: It is the process of attaching a tag to the emasculated plant, which contains information about, the number of field records, date of emasculation, date of crossing, and name of the plant to which it is crossed.

-8. F1 generation- The seeds give rise to the filial one generation which is then subjected to a selection of hybrids among it.
+F1 Generation: The seeds give rise to the filial one generation which is then subjected to a selection of hybrids among it.

-It is the most important step to produce viable hybrids.
+It is the most important step to producing viable hybrids.
 There are various methods for selecting hybrids, the most simple and widely used is selection based on phenotypic traits of the hybrid, these phenotypic traits are called morphological markers.
-Other techniques include the use of a molecular marker, cytogenetic analysis.
+Other techniques include the use of a molecular marker and cytogenetic analysis.

 Selection through screening of secondary metabolites produced by the hybrid is also a very efficient method.
 The secondary metabolites produced by offspring are quantitatively and qualitatively different from their parents, examples of some commonly studied secondary metabolites include phenolic, terpenoid, alkaloid, isothiocyanates, and flavonoid compounds.

-Results of hybridization include both the positive and the negative possible impact of it on the plant, they are as follows,
+Results of hybridization include both the positive and negative impacts on the plant, they are as follows:

 Hybrid Breakdown, arrested pollen tube growth, and embryo abortion is also among some of the harmful impacts that can generate in case of unsuccessful hybridization.